inchworks/picinch/docs/install-5-customise.md

 `/srv/picinch/misc`.

 ### Additional Content
 Add additional information pages and menu items by logging on as a user with `admin` role.
 Specify the menu path for a page as `name` for a top-level menu item or `name.sub` for a dropdown menu item.
-A leading "`.`", i.e. `.name` or `.name.sub` specifies a page with no menu item.
-Pages are accessed by `https://<your-domain/info/name` or `info/name.sub`.
+A leading "`.`", i.e. `.name` specifies a page without a menu item.
+Pages are accessed by `https://<your-domain/info/name` or `/info/name.sub`.

 Similarly, diaries can be added by the administrator.
 Typically just one diary is needed.
 By default the next upcoming event in each diary is shown automatically on the home page.
-Diaries are accessed by `https://<your-domain/diary/name` or `diary/name.sub`.
+Diaries are accessed by `https://<your-domain/diary/name` or `/diary/name.sub`.

 Users with `curator` role can edit the content for information pages and diaries.
 Markdown is supported for the sections of an information page.